 Reading Improvement Plans

 Ohio law (ORC 3301.0715(G) requires districts to establish a Reading Improvement Plan when fewer than 80 percent of their students score proficient or higher on Ohio’s State Test for grade 3 English Language Arts.
 The district’s board of education must approve the plan before beginning implementation.
-Reading Improvement Plans are not required to be submitted to the Ohio Department of Education.
+Reading Improvement Plans are not required to be submitted to the Ohio Department of Education and Workforce.

 Local school boards determine the deadlines, format and approval criteria for Reading Improvement Plans.
 The district’s school board also determines the parameters for any updates or revisions if a district submitted a plan previously.
 Please send questions about Reading Improvement Plans to ReadingPlans@education.ohio.gov.